What does iron do for my body?

 The recommended daily allowance for selenium is 55 micrograms/day, with an upper limit of 400 micrograms/day.

 A deficiency of selenium predisposes people to Keshan disease – a heart disease characterized by a fibrous and enlarged heart.

 A toxicity results in brittle hair and nails, a garlic breath odor, and nervous system abnormalities.

 Where can I find selenium in my diet?

-Meats, milk, eggs, nuts, and fruits and vegetables are good sources of selenium.
+Meats, fish, milk, eggs, nuts, and fruits and vegetables are good sources of selenium.
 The produce does depend on the soil it’s grown in, like iodine.

 What does copper do for my body?